-3.14 Guidelines for Managing Refusal of Medication
+5.14 Guidelines for Managing Refusal of Medication

-- 3.14.1 The Nurse will ensure that, where relevant, there are guidelines for managing the refusal of medication documented in the individual's Medication Management Plan - 3.14.2 When an individual refuses to take their medication staff should: - respect the right of the person to refuse medication - follow any guidelines on managing the refusal of medication that are outlined in the individual's Medication Management Plan - seek advice from the Nurse in the first instance, if the nurse is not available seek advice from the individual's GP - follow the advice given by the Nurse/GP - document the advice given - inform the Line Manager and appropriate staff of the refusal, advise given and actions taken - Document refusal of medication in the comments section of the Drug Administration record - Refusal of medication is not recorded as a Drug error.
+- 5.14.1 The Nurse/Leader will ensure that, where relevant, there are guidelines for managing the refusal of medication documented in the individual's Medication Management Plan or that the medication management plan will refer staff to the appropriate support plan if relevant. - 5.14.2 When an individual refuses to take their medication staff should: - respect the right of the person to refuse medication - follow any guidelines on managing the refusal of medication that are outlined in the individual's Medication Management Plan - seek advice from the Nurse in the first instance, if the nurse is not available seek advice from the individual's physician - follow the advice given by the Nurse/physician - document the advice given - inform the Line Manager and appropriate staff of the refusal, advise given and actions taken

+Document refusal of medication in the comments section of the Drug

+- Administration record - Refusal of medication is not recorded as a Drug error.

-3.15 Guidelines on withholding medication
+5.15 Guidelines on withholding medication

-- 3.15.1 Where there is cause for concern such as over sedation, severe side effects or even mild side effects such as a rash, sudden increase in confusion, evidence of drug or alcohol use or abuse, acute vomiting or the individual themselves reporting any unusual sensation or experience, staff should: - seek advice from the Nurse.
-GP or Pharmacist on whether to withhold the medication. - record the advice given - document the actions taken in the appropriate section of the individuals file and document that medication has been withheld in the comment section of the Drug Administration Sheet - inform the Line Manager and appropriate staff members of the advice given and the actions taken
+- 5.15.1 Where there is cause for concern such as over sedation, severe side effects or even mild side effects such as a rash, sudden increase in confusion, evidence of drug or alcohol use or abuse, acute vomiting, or the individual themselves reporting any unusual sensation or experience, staff should: - seek advice from the Nurse, physician, or Pharmacist on whether to withhold the medication. - record the advice given - document the actions taken in the appropriate section of the individuals file and document that medication has been withheld in the comment section of the Drug Administration Sheet. - inform the Line Manager and appropriate staff members of the advice given and the actions taken.

-Note: Where staff have serious concerns about the welfare of the individual they should contact the emergency services without delay.
+Note: Where staff have serious concerns about the welfare of the individual, they should contact the emergency services without delay.

-3.16 Guidelines on the Administration and Storage of Oxygen
+5.16 Guidelines on the Administration and Storage of Oxygen

-3.16.1 Staff should be aware that there is increased potential for a fire hazard around oxygen.
+- 5.16.1 Staff should be aware that there is increased potential for a fire hazard around oxygen.
 Oxygen when combined with heat and fuel helps things burn more easily and more fiercely.
-KARE will adhere to regulations and endeavour to meet best practice standards in relation to the administration, storage and transportation of Oxygen cylinders/concentrators.
+Kare will adhere to regulations and endeavour to meet best practice standards in relation to the administration, storage, and transportation of Oxygen cylinders/concentrators. - 5.16.2 The line Manager of a service where oxygen is in use will ensure that a Unit /

-- 3.16.2 The line Manager of a service where oxygen is in use will ensure that a Unit / Department Risk assessment for the Safe Administration, Storage and Transportation of Oxygen is in place and that the Control measures include: - Written guidelines/protocol for administering oxygen - Written guidelines/protocol for storing oxygen - Written guidelines/protocol for transporting oxygen - Signage to notify oxygen is in use/storage/transportation - No smoking signage where oxygen is in use or being transported - Training for staff supporting an individual prescribed therapeutic oxygen - 3.16.3 Where oxygen is prescribed for an individual the nurse in the area will ensure: - there is an individual risk assessment in place regarding the Safe Use of - the oxygen is written on the individual's KARDEX and there are clear guidelines for administration. - there are clear guidelines for the storage and transport of the oxygen. - the individual risk assessment and the guidelines are reviewed on a regular basis but no less than once a year.
+Department Risk assessment for the Safe Administration, Storage and Transportation of Oxygen is in place and that the Control measures include:

+- Written guidelines/protocol for administering oxygen - Written guidelines/protocol for storing oxygen - Written guidelines/protocol for transporting oxygen

+- Signage to notify oxygen is in use/storage/transportation - No smoking signage where oxygen is in use or being transported - Training for staff supporting an individual prescribed therapeutic oxygen - 5.16.3 Where oxygen is prescribed for an individual the nurse in the area will ensure: - there is an individual risk assessment in place regarding the Safe Use of oxygen - the oxygen is written on the individual's KARDEX and there are clear guidelines for administration. - Avoid applying Vaseline on the face if oxygen therapy is being used - there are clear guidelines for the storage and transport of the oxygen. - the individual risk assessment and the guidelines are reviewed on a regular basis but no less than once a year.

-3.17 Guidelines Medication Management for Respite/Short Breaks
+5.17 Guidelines Medication Management for Respite/Short Breaks